-The 2018 legislative session has already introduced a few healthcare bills with more likely to come.
+New Jersey has already introduced a few healthcare bills in the current legislative session, with more likely to come.
 The most prominent measures pertain to increasing insurance and prescription cost transparency.

 Recent Legislative Developments

 |2018||A 443||INSURANCE NETWORK TRANSPARENCY: Requires health care provider participating in carrier network to give notice to covered person of provider’s referral to out-of-network provider.||Active – Referred to Financial Institutions and Insurance Committee on 1/9/18.|